tolinachali/Home_Take_Exam_by_Tolina_Chali/README.md

 The frequency of miRNA family let-7l: 2

 ## Plot of average levenshtein distance for each let-7 miRNA across all species
+# Note :
+In summary, this code helps in understanding the diversity of miRNA sequences within different families by calculating the average Levenshtein distance and visualizing the results.
+It can be useful in studying the evolutionary relationships and functional implications of miRNA families.

 ![Q# 5 Plot of average levenshtein distance for each Let-7 miRNA across all species](https://github.com/tolinachali/Home_Take_Exam_by_Tolina_Chali/assets/130226558/526da1ac-a6d5-4889-ab88-4ad319df9763)